jcphillips51/Elk-Stack-Project/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
 - Filebeat is a shipper for forwarding and centralizing log data.
 It can monitor log files and locations that the user specifies.
-It can also collect log events then forwards them to elasticsearch or logstash for indexing.
+It can also collect log events and then forward them to Elasticsearch or Logstash for indexing.
-- Metricbeat is a shipper that you install on your server to collect metrics from the operating system from the services on the server.
-Metricbeats takes those metrics ands statistics and sends them to the output the user specifies.
+- Metricbeat is a shipper that you install on your server to collect metrics from the operating system and the services on the server.
+Metricbeat takes those metrics and statistics and sends them to the output the user specifies.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: